NxPKG/khulnasoft-docs/content/dns/zone-setups/subdomain-setup/setup.md

 {{<tabs labels="Child is Full or Secondary | Child is Partial">}}
 {{<tab label="child is full or secondary" no-code="true">}}

-1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Cloudflare account or another account.
+1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Khulnasoft account or another account.
 2. Complete the configuration accordingly for [Full](/dns/zone-setups/full-setup/setup/) or [Secondary](/dns/zone-setups/zone-transfers/cloudflare-as-secondary/setup/) setup.
-3. After creating the DNS records on the child zone, add the Cloudflare nameservers as `NS` records at your external DNS provider.
+3. After creating the DNS records on the child zone, add the Khulnasoft nameservers as `NS` records at your external DNS provider.
 4. Within a short period of time, the child domain should be active.

 {{</tab>}}
 {{<tab label="child is partial" no-code="true">}}

-1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Cloudflare account or another account.
+1. [Add the child domain](/fundamentals/setup/account-setup/add-site/) to the parent domain’s Khulnasoft account or another account.
 2. Convert the child zone to [a partial setup](/dns/zone-setups/partial-setup/setup/#add-your-domain-to-cloudflare).
 3. Create the various [DNS records](/dns/manage-dns-records/how-to/create-dns-records/) needed for your child domain.
 4. [Add the TXT verification record](/dns/zone-setups/partial-setup/setup/#verify-ownership-for-your-domain) at your authoritative DNS provider.